Welcome to my blog BeSmartRich or BSR.

 So I moved from West Coast, Vancouver, BC to all the way to East Coast, Halifax, Nova Scotia.
 People in Halifax is wonderful, very caring and warm.
 I made amazing friends, partied a lot but when other people partied harder, I knew I had to work at least twice harder than others to be even so I came home and studied and worked very hard.

-All the hard work materialized as I graduated as top 10 commerce graduates with Summa Cum Laude and received a job offer from a big 4 accounting firm a year before I graduated.
+All the hard work materialized as I graduated with Summa Cum Laude and received a job offer from a big 4 accounting firm a year before I graduated.
+Lucky?
+Absolutely!
+But you get luckier if you try harder!

 Became a Canadian Citizen